you’ve asked me how I am.

 The vast but not infinite universe

-that will shrink into a ball the size of a
+which will shrink into a ball the size of a

 even God won’t have the strength to lift it.

 The rise and decline of loved ones,

 or when we, too,